nymea/nymea-docs/src/pages/documentation/users/usage/configuration.md

 #### Removing / Resetting a ZigBee network

-In order to remove an entire network and all releated things within nymea, there are two possibilies.
+In order to remove an entire network and all related things within nymea, there are two possibilities.

 * **Removing the network**: By removing the network, the UART will be free again for other software to use and all ZigBee nodes, settings and related things will be removed permanent from the system.
 * **Factory reset network**: By factory resetting a network, all nodes and related things will be removed from the network.
 If the backend supports it, also all configuration on the ZigBee hardware will be wiped.
 The entire stack performs a restart and will start a new network, perform a new channel scan and pick a new network ID.